The Problem with Management by Committee

 Everyone commits

-—even if it wasn’t their preferred path.
+— even if it wasn’t their preferred path.

-This preserves dissent without destroying alignment.
+This preserves insights and disagreement without destroying alignment.

 The Manager’s Responsibility